 The Poetry School bursary scheme is supported by the generosity of students and other donors, for which we are very grateful, and bursary awards are dependent on the funds available each term, based on donations.

 To apply for a bursary, please contact John Canfield on firstname.lastname@example.org for a bursary application form.
-The deadline for bursary applications for the Summer term is April 9th.
+The deadline for bursary applications for the Autumn term is 24th August.

 Please note: it is a requirement of receiving a Poetry School bursary that you send a written report of 50 words of more (either by email or post) within two weeks of your course finishing, letting us know what you gained from the course and what the experience meant to you.
 This is useful information for future students who may wish to apply for a bursary, and may help us secure further funding for our bursary scheme.
 The report may be anonymous if you wish.